What’s the one big lesson we’ve learned?

 When you prepare an IPO presentation you cannot put too much effort into polishing your presentation.

-After all, when investors judge the future of your business, they rely to a large extent on your IPO presentation – or what others say about your IPO presentation.
+After all, when investors judge the future of your business, they rely to a large extent on the impression you make – or what others say about you.

 Looking across the dozens of deals we have supported, we’ve identified six important themes: